feathersui/feathersui-website/docs/as3-starling/label.md

 ---
-title: How to use the Feathers Label component (Starling version)
+title: How to use the Label component (Starling version)
 sidebar_label: Label
 ---